 You can-rejoin the scheme if you were previously in the childcare voucher scheme in the following scenarios:

 - If you are currently in the childcare voucher scheme you can temporarily stop your payroll deductions.
 You have a 12-month window to re-join the scheme provided you have not joined TFC in the meantime.

 - If you have been in the childcare voucher scheme within the last 12 months, but are currently not receiving vouchers, you have until 11 months after your payroll deductions stopped to re-join, provided you did not join TFC in the meantime.

-Yes, after October 2018 you can vary your voucher amount in the same way you have always been allowed to.
+Yes, after 4th October 2018, when the childcare voucher scheme is closed to new entrants, you can vary your voucher amount in the same way you have always been allowed to.

 No, childcare vouchers are per parent whereas TFC is per child, therefore both parents need to be in the same scheme.

 If you change employer after 4th October 2018 you will be classed as a leaver to the childcare voucher scheme and will not be allowed to join your new employer’s scheme.